Jtrinh3/CS-428---Project-3---Preserve-Your-Kingdom/docs/index.md

 * A homerun bat from *Super Smash Bros.* or a gravity hammer from *Halo* equivalent.
 This would send the enemy flying on contact.
 * Other planets that the user can fly their kingdom to to colonise.
 * More enemy variety
 * Shopping menu to buy upgrade between rounds.
+The idea was to have the castle upgrade be a surprise option.

 ---